The Adventurers Journal.. What Is It and Why Should You Bother?

 After this thing throws two bags in the road claiming to be parts of dead bodies Odwin comes to his senses and hands over the box.
 Once the Devil had the box he vanished and left a nice present in the form of some minions.
 Imps!
 Long story short we kicked their asses.

 In the bags were some pig heads.
 The devil tricked us but even so I don’t think we could have taken him on and lived to tell the tale.
 At least we had something to eat that night other than rations.

 Two and a half weeks have passed by with nothing to note.
 We came upon a caravan this afternoon that had been ransacked by what would appear to be Goblinoids.

 In the last few days it’s becoming more evident we are closer to the green bastards.
 Little shrines signs and broken arrows are showing up more often.

-This evening the skies opened and it started pouring down with rain.
-As we only have the one tent between us we decided to take shelter off the road.
+This evening the skies opened, and it started pouring down with rain.
+As we only have the one tent between us, we decided to take shelter off the road.
 We followed a game trail to a cave.
-Upon entering the cave we were attacked by a pissed of Rage Drake full of Goblin arrows.
-Let it be known I fucked his shit up.
-I’m eating well again tonight.
+Upon entering the cave, we were attacked by a pissed of Rage Drake full of Goblin arrows.
+Let it be known I’m eating well again tonight.